theresascharl/RNAseq_clustering/README.md

 1 Figure1.R

 Contains code to reproduce Figure 1:
-- Generate the 2 artificial data sets,
+- Generate the 2 artificial data sets.
 - Visualise the data in the simplex and R2.

 2 fission_data_preprocessing.R